govex/performance-management-getting-started/structure.md

   > A Note About "Contentious" Meetings

-  > Performance management meetings, especially Stat meetings, have a reputation for being "contentious" and are often described as "gotcha" sessions.
+  > Performance management meetings, especially stat meetings, have a reputation for being "contentious" and are often described as "gotcha" sessions.
 While that style can be effective, it is not the only tone worth striving for.
 A better framing is "problem focused."
 Performance management meetings should always be problem focused.
 Problems are inherently difficult, and solving them can be a tense process.
 Therefore, constructive tension during collaborative problem solving is nothing to be afraid of.

 <hr>